ISCI-NCTU/simple_ros_control/README.md

 roslaunch simple_ros_control_main moveit_bringup.launch
 ```

 Drag the robot arm, and then press **plan and execuate**, you can see the joints and actuators value change in the terminal running **simple_ros_control_main** node.
 The actuator values shown will be passed to the **communication_interface**.
-So you can use these valuse to write into your motors.
+So you can use these values to write into your motors.